Arthur-Kerensa/arthur-kerensa.github.io/setup-wiki.md

 - Start by creating an instance running Ubuntu 16.04 x64.
 - Create another identical instance. (mirror all actions to keep it indentical)
 - Add another instance for database backend, ignore this for now as you will configure it later.
+- Consider assigning a `static` or `floating` ip address to your instances via the console.
 - SSH into both instances from your local machine.
 - Follow this [intial setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) on both machines.
 - Login to your domain registar (namecheap, godaddy etc) and point the nameservers to digitalocean. `ns1.digitalocean.com` `ns2.digitalocean.com` `ns3.digitalocean.com`